Complete Book Marketing Plan

 Pre-Launch

-How long you plan to prepare and market your book before launching it can vary, but you should allow for at least three months to get the word out, get some reviews, and publish your book.
+How long you plan to prepare and market your book before launching it can vary, but you should allow at least three months to get the word out, get some reviews, and publish your book.

 Timeline